-In the following example MRSAM algorithm launches 4 robots from a starting point S to search for the target T in an unknown office-cubicle environment depicted in Figure 3.
-The area multiplication factor for n = 4 is $\alpha = 1.495$, $\sqrt{\alpha} = 1.223$, and in the initial global step k = 1 (local steps $p_1 = 1, p_2 = 2, p_3 = 3, p_4 = 4$) each robot is assigned to one of the first four discs according to its number.
+In the following example MRSAM algorithm launches 4 robots from a starting point S to search for the target T in an unknown office-cubical environment5 as depicted in figure 4.
+The area multiplication factor for n = 4 is $\alpha = 1.495$, and $\sqrt{\alpha} = 1.223$, and in the initial global step k = 1 (local step i = 1, 2, 3, 4) each robot is assigned to one of the first four discs according to its number.
 In this early stage of the algorithm all the robots are assigned to a series of search discs until termination.
+It can be seen that the target resides in disc 7, which belongs to robot 3, and that the target is unreachable to that robot from disc 7.
 At first, each robot searches for the target until it covers all the reachable area of the disc it is assigned to.
 The area that was not reachable in the current step, but is connected, like the gray areas depicted in Figure 3(a), will be covered in the next steps.
-Robot 1 finishes its local step in the first place and thus start its next global step, k = 2, which is local step, $p_1 = 5$, searching in disc 5.
-Now the entire area of the first disc can be covered, yet some parts of disc 5 cannot be covered.
-In the next two steps, robot 2 finishes its disc coverage and moves on to disc 6, $k = 2, p_2 = 6$, and robot 3 moves on to disc 7, $k = 2, p_3 = 7$ (Figure 3(b)).
-It can be seen that the target resides in disc 7, which is assigned to robot 3, and that the target is unreachable to that robot from disc 7.
+Robot 1 finishes its local step in the first place and thus start its next global step (k = 2) which is local step (i = 5) searching in disc 5.
+Now the entire area of the first disc can be covered, yet some parts of disc 5 cannot be covered (Figure 3(b)).
+In the next two steps, robot 2 finishes its disc coverage and moves on to disc 6 (k = 2, i = 6) (Figure 3(c)), and robot 3 moves on to disc 7 (k = 2, i = 7) (Figure 3(d)).
 In both steps, again, some parts cannot be reached and the target in particular.
-At last, robot 4 reaches the next global step, $k = 2, p_4 = 8$, where it moves to search in disc 8, and reaches the target that lies in disc 7.
+At last, robot 4 reaches the next global step (k = 2, i = 8), where it moves to search in disc 8, and reaches the target that lies in disc 7.
+We simulated an execution of MRSAM with four robots, and compared it to execution with one robot on the same environment, including common starting and target points and identical initial disc. lopt is marked in figure 4 with bold dashed line.
+For the initial radius $r_0 = 22mm$ and D = 5mm the simulation results are, the optimal off-line solution $l{opt} = 126.8mm$, the path length generated by robot 4, which found the target, during MRSAM execution, $l_j = 12121mm = 0.75l{opt}^2 mm$, and the path length when running with one robot, $l = 18730mm = 1.17 l{opt}^2 mm$.
+These results show that MRSAM execution with 4 robots was 1.545 times faster than one robot execution.
+Observing table I one may wonder how come MRSAM was not 4 times faster?
+The answer lies in the initial radius r_0 that was chosen in relation to the distance of T from S (or l{opt}) which is discussed in detail in the conclusion.
+It should be clear that the values in table I are the maximal values and as was seen in this example, the actual performance, which depends on real environments and optimal parameter initialization, is sometime reduced.